 The Fourth Way approach to self-development evolved out of Gurdjieff's teachings.
 As such, Gurdjieff's use of the Enneagram symbol may also be referred to as the Fourth Way Enneagram.

 Although some teachers of the Enneagram types bring Gurdjieff's teachings into their own teaching of the types, today's Enneagram types didn't exist in Gurdjieff's time.

 Ego-types get added to the Enneagram symbol

 During the 1960s Oscar Ichazo introduced ego-types that he associated with the nine numbers on the Enneagram symbol.
-It was a new way of using the symbol very different from how Gurdjieff and the Fourth Way used the symbol.
+It was a new way of using the symbol, very different from how Gurdjieff and the Fourth Way used the symbol.
 The Enneagram symbol was no longer used to understand the movement of a process but used to identify nine types of people.
-I call this use of the symbol Enneagram as Types.
+This use of the symbol can be thought of as the Enneagram as Types.

-The purpose of knowing "your ego-type" or "your ego fixation" is not to simply identify with it but to work on freeing yourself from it.
-It isn't who you are.
-It's the habit of being you're caught in, a limited sense of self to transcend.
+The purpose of knowing "your ego-type" or "your ego fixation" isn't simply to identify with it but to work on freeing yourself from it.
+It's not who you are, but the habit of being you're caught in, a limited sense of self to transcend.